okami101/vuetify-admin/packages/docs/guide/authorization.md

 ## Get user permissions

 :::tip AUTHENTICATION
 Before continue you should consider to check the related [authentication section](authentication.md) of this guide.
-It contains all you should know about user authentication and user informations fetching.
+It contains all you should know about user authentication and user information fetching.
 :::

 As you have seen on authentication guide, every auth providers must implement a specific `getPermissions` method.
 His role is to fetch permissions from a valid user object returned by the API through the `checkAuth` provider method.
 This permissions must be returned as a format of array of strings.